ownthestars/docs/PRIVACY_POLICY.md

 ## 10. Contact

-If you have questions about this privacy policy, contact us at **privacy@ownthestars.eth** or open an issue at our GitHub repository.
+If you have questions about this privacy policy, contact us at **ownthestars.eth@gmail.com**.